-In states that get really cold and clouds cover blocking the sun, people can become a little depressed or suffer from the Winter Blues.
+In states that get cold and clouds cover blocking the sun, people can become a little depressed or suffer from the Winter Blues.
 Part of the reason is from those dark and gloomy days, but the other part is the lack of vitamin D which we naturally get from the sun’s rays along with other nutrient deficiencies.
-Along with this our energy levels plummet causing a sliding effect on our systems and mental state of being.
+Along with this our energy levels plummet causing a sliding effect on our systems and mental state.

-Blue and white lights can be expensive, and you have to sit with them for a certain amount of time, but have had a great effect on some people.
-If you have a job at a desk or work from inside your home then this is one option worth looking into to keep a smile on your face.
+Blue and white lights can be expensive, and you have to sit with them for a certain amount of time.
+However, they have greatly affected some people and their moods.
+If you have a job at a desk or work from inside your home, then this is one option worth looking into to keep a smile on your face.

 Therapy Lamp, for Seasonal Disorders

-Exercise has been known to help improve the outlook of a person by upping their endorphins and blood flow.
-It also helps because gyms are usually full in the Winter based on weather conditions and therefore is a great way to get out, meet and say hello to people you know.
+Exercise has helps improve the outlook of a person by upping their endorphins and blood flow.
+It also helps as a great way to get out, meet and say hello to people you know.
 Socializing in a gym is a double healthy effect and improves energy.

-Well, I’ve already listed one way to use oils above, but you can also have them going in your home 24-7.
-A diffuser runs in my home all throughout the day to help give a boost in the Winter, or to add the smell of spice for the Holidays or even when the children are sick I have an oil that helps them breathe at night.
-Oils are a big part of my life and I absolutely love the effects they have on a person.
+I’ve already listed one way to use oils, but you can also have them going in your home 24-7.
+A diffuser runs in my home throughout the day to help give a boost to the senses in the winter, to add the smell of spices for the holidays, and for when a family member is sick.
+Oils are a big part of my life, and I love the aid they offer to a person’s health.

-What we put in our body is the energy our body runs off and so can have a great effect on your energy, attitude and our overall state of being.
-Food is so amazing that way.
-Instead of seeing this as a bad thing I’ve learned to embrace it.
+What we put in our body is the energy our body runs off and so can have a great effect on your attitude and our overall state of being.
 Knowledge is power and the knowledge of how foods can give you energy is priceless.
-With the natural vitamins helping boost your mood, you will have a head start for the Winter months.

 - Salmon has omega 3 fatty acid.